Abdtabish/kindle-review-analysis/README.md

 ## 📌 Project Overview
 This project performs a simple analysis of Kindle product reviews using Python and Jupyter Notebook.
-The goal is to explore the dataset, understand review patterns, and gain basic insights through data analysis and visualization.
+The goal is to explore the dataset, understand review patterns, and gain basic insights through data analysis.

 ## 📂 Project Structure
 kindle-review-analysis/ │ ├── data/ │   └── dataset.csv │ ├── analysis.ipynb ├── README.md └── requirements.txt